List of St. Elsewhere characters: Dr. John Gideon

 His relationship with Dr. Auschlander was complicated.
 Though the two did develop a mutual respect for each other's professional abilities, and were able to work well together at times, they frequently clashed over the direction and policies Gideon advocated for the hospital.

 After a year at St. Eligius, Gideon, despite his best efforts, reluctantly concluded that St. Eligius and Weigert were not compatible.
 Gideon and Auschalander worked together one last time to resolve the situation.
 Gideon convinced Weigert to return control of St. Eligius to the Catholic Church, while Auschlander brokered a deal with the archdiocese by which it would purchase St. Eligius, with Dr. Westphall as administrator.
 Westphall sincerely apologized to Gideon for mooning him the previous year, and even publicly praised him for his efforts to help St. Eligius during the past year.
 Both men were united in their grief over Dr. Auschlander's sudden death from a stroke.

 Gideon subsequently relocated to San Jose, California to serve as an administrator for a Weigert-owned medical facility.

-Dr. Oliver London

-Oliver London was a cardiac surgeon, and a colleague (and adversary) of Mark Craig.
-London was an oft-mentioned, but virtually unseen doctor, known to viewers mostly through Craig's frequent insulting comments ("I wouldn't trust Oliver London to wind my watch, never mind perform heart surgery" or "he puts Sweeney Todd to shame" and "he would operate for the common cold").
-It is unknown to viewers whether Craig's low opinion of him was due to professional jealousy or London genuinely being incompetent ... although when other doctors mentioned London, they did not deem him incompetent.
-London's face was never clearly seen in two brief appearances: as an assisting surgeon to Ehrlich in the Season 1 episode "Baron Von Munchausen" (then played by Walter Brooke) and being shoved into a locker by a clothes thief in the Season 4 episode "Remembrance of Things Past", though he was heard arguing with Craig in another Season 4 episode.
-A "young" Oliver was featured in "Time Heals" as a colleague of the young Craig and Westphall.
-In the final episode of the series, we learn that London was the pilot of the airplane that crash-landed into the hospital.